-- 4.5 All action is taken in line with the following guidance: - DfE guidance (2022) Keeping Children Safe in Education - Working Together to Safeguard Children (2018) published by HM Government - Pan Dorset Inter-Agency Safeguarding Procedures & Guidance, accessed through the Pan Dorset Safeguarding Children Partnership website. - What to do if you're worried a child is being abused Government Guidance (2015) - 4.6 The school has a Designated Teacher who is: Rachel Maddison - 4.7 The Designated Teacher on commencement of sections 4 to 6 of the Children and Social Work Act 2017, has the responsibility to promote the educational achievement of children who are looked after (as above) and those children who have left care though adoption, special guardianship or child arrangement orders or who were adopted form the state care outside England and Wales. - 4.8 A previously looked after child potentially remains vulnerable and all staff should have skills knowledge and understanding to keep previously looked after children safe.
-When dealing with looked after children and previously looked after children it is important that all agencies work together, and prompt action is taken on concerns to safeguard these children, who are a particularly vulnerable group. - 4.9 The Designated Teacher must have appropriate training and the relevant qualifications and experience.
+- 4.5 All action is taken in line with the following guidance: - DfE guidance (2023) Keeping Children Safe in Education - Working Together to Safeguard Children (2018) published by HM Government - Pan Dorset Inter-Agency Safeguarding Procedures & Guidance, accessed through the Pan Dorset Safeguarding Children Partnership website. - What to do if you're worried a child is being abused Government Guidance (2015) - 4.6 The school has a Designated Teacher who is: Anabela Ramos - 4.7 The Designated Teacher on commencement of sections 4 to 6 of the Children and Social Work Act 2017, has the responsibility to promote the educational achievement of children who are looked after (as above) and those children who have left care though adoption, special guardianship or child arrangement orders or who were adopted form the state care outside England and Wales. - 4.8 A previously looked after child potentially remains vulnerable and all staff should have skills knowledge and understanding to keep previously looked after children safe.

+When dealing with looked after children and previously looked after children it is important that all agencies work together, and prompt action is taken on concerns to safeguard these children, who are a particularly vulnerable group.

+4.9 The Designated Teacher must have appropriate training and the relevant qualifications and experience.
 In other schools and colleges an appropriately trained teacher should take the lead.

-Rachel Maddison takes this role at Somerford Primary School and has attended training on 'The Role of the Designated Teacher for Children in Care' run by Dorset Council and attends regular training led by BCP virtual school.
+Anabela Ramos takes this role at Somerford Primary School and attends regular training led by BCP virtual school.